openlibraryenvironment/edge-resource-sharing-message-services/README.md

 Because protocol messages do not include tenants, and the mapping between institutional symbols and FOLIO tenants can be M:N this module also handles the various symbol to tenant lookup and switching needed.
-Since this functionality is highly specific to FOLIO/OKAPI environments this module is forked from the origial generic resource sharing message services to provide FOLIO specific support.
+Since this functionality is highly specific to FOLIO/OKAPI environments this module is forked from the origial/prior generic resource sharing message services to provide FOLIO specific support.

 Regardless, a core aim is for this module continues to be to insulate appliactions/modules from the specific details of each message passing substrate.